↩ Accueil

 Leuchs also reminded the audience of the importance of scientists admitting they aren’t always right.
 “Scientists are often viewed as being arrogant, but we love to be proved wrong and we should teach people to enjoy being wrong,” he said.
 “If you want to be successful as a scientist, you have to be willing to change your mind.
 This is something that can be useful in the rest of society.”

-I’ll leave the final word to Max Lock – a postdoc from the University of Vienna – who is part of a new generation of quantum physicists who have grown up with the weird but entirely self-consistent world of quantum physics.
+I’ll leave the final word to Max Lock – a postdoc from the Technical University of Vienna – who is part of a new generation of quantum physicists who have grown up with the weird but entirely self-consistent world of quantum physics.
 Reflecting on what happened at Helgoland, Lock said he was struck most by the contrast between what was being celebrated and the celebration itself.

 “Heisenberg was an audacious 23-year-old whose insight spurred on a community of young and revolutionary thinkers,” he remarked.
 “With the utmost respect for the many years of experience and achievements that we saw on the stage, I’m quite sure that if there’s another revolution around the corner, it’ll come from the young members of the audience who are ready to turn the world upside down again.”